browserengineering/book/book/scheduling-and-threading.md

 do it later, when the other thread is free.[^locking] Here's the code:

 [^locking]: This code has a bug: it accesses data structures shared between two threads without a thread lock.
-We'll see soon why this is and is not a problem, and how to solve it.
+We'll see soon how to fix it.

 [^js-thread]: JavaScript is not a multi-threaded programming language.
 It's possible on the web to create [js-workers] of various kinds, but they